Practice Areas

 If you are the paying parent on a child support agreement in Orange County, never stop paying your child support without a court order excusing you from the responsibility.
 Even if you and your co-parent have a verbal agreement, it will most likely not stand up in court.
 You need a court order officially modifying the payment plan to avoid owing your ex-spouse back pay and interest.
 Speak to our lawyers for assistance with your modification request.

-If you are in the process of determining a child support amount or obligation, contact the experienced Orange County divorce attorneys .
+If you are in the process of determining a child support amount or obligation, contact Boyd Law today.
 Our Orange County child support attorneys have years of experience in handling all varieties of family law cases, including child support cases.
 Child support involves an ongoing obligation of payment to another person for an extended period of time, and before you agree to any amount, you should verify that this amount is fair and necessary.
-Contact our Orange County office today by either calling our office or stopping by for your initial free consultation.
+Contact our Orange County office today by either calling our office at 949.835.4908 or stopping by for your initial free consultation.